xsf/xmpp.org/content/community/operators-rules.md

 ### How do I get channel membership?

-First, don't fret about it.
-Membership is generally not required to participate in the chat, it is only used as an aid for moderation purposes when necessary.
+Membership is automatically granted by authbot when the criteria are met.

 If you have alternative proof that you are a server operator or a member of the XMPP Standards Foundation, you may request membership manually from one of the channel admins.
 Please don't ask for membership in any other circumstances - it won't be given.